microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     A successful deployment will render output like the following:

-    You can run the following command to check on the status of the pod and load balancer service
+    You can run the following command to check on the status of the pod and load balancer service:

     `oc get all`

      When the deployment is successful, the STATUS of the pod is   **Running** and the service will have a valid EXTERNAL-IP address.

+7. The SQL Server database engine produces a file called the ERRORLOG file when it starts and can be used to gather interesting information about SQL Server or be used for troubleshooting.
+Since the output of the ERRORLOG is sent to stdout as part of running SQL Server as a container you can view these logs using OpenShift commands.
+Run the following commands to view the ERRORLOG or execute the script **step5_get_errorlog.sh** found in the **01_Deploy** folder.

+    `POD=$(oc get pods | grep mssql | awk {'print $1'})`<br>
+`oc logs $POD`

+    The ERRORLOG will scroll across the screen and you can scroll up in your shell to see all the output.

 A pod with a SQL Server container is now deployed and a load balancer service is attached to the pod.
 Proceed to the next Modeule to connect and run queries against your SQL Server deployment